usnistgov/imppy3d/PyPi_README.md

 meshes.
 Additional information and example scripts can be found in the included ReadMe files.

+More information and examples are discussed on the [IMPPY3D GitHub](https://github.com/usnistgov/imppy3d/) page.

 ## Installation
 The development of IMPPY3D uses the [Mamba](https://github.com/conda-forge/miniforge) package manager for handling dependencies, similar to the popular Conda package